rahul-desai3/chat/readMe.md

 Chat
 ====

-This is a basic chat application that suports following features:
+This software repository/project contains a chat server (app.js) and a chat client (index.html).
+It suports following features:

   - Send message to the chatroom
   - Receive message from the chatroom
+  - Receive offline messages (messages sent when the receiver was offline)
   - Get notification if new member joins the chatroom

 Version
 ----

-0.1
+0.2

 Coming soon...